Gluten Intolerance & The Secret Source Of So Many Other Conditions | Amoils.com

 If you remove all gluten from your diet and you soon start to feel so much better, you will have confirmation that gluten is the problem.
 Even a small amount of gluten is enough to cause symptoms and complications so all foods or food ingredients made from many grains must be off the menu, including wheat, barley and rye.

-Many people with GI find it helpful to consult a dietitian to help them manage their gluten-free diet rather than trying to do it all on their own
+Many people with GI find it helpful to consult a dietitian to help them manage their gluten-free diet.

-There are still many basic foods allowed in a gluten-free diet including:
+There many basic foods allowed in a gluten-free diet

 - Fresh meats, fish and poultry (not breaded or marinated)